Euro 2024: Your complete guide

 England and Scotland confirmed their places at this year’s Euros during the qualifying stages.
 Wales agonisingly missed out on qualification after suffering a penalty shoot-out defeat in their play-off final against Poland.

 Uefa has approved calls to increase squad sizes at Euro 2024 from 23 to 26 after being lobbied by national coaches, including England manager Gareth Southgate, who are concerned about player burn-out and injury.
-Southgate is initially picking a long-list of players to cast an eye over for the final two warm-up games and then will whittle it down to his final submitted squad on June 7.
+Southgate is initially picking a long-list of players to cast an eye over and then will whittle it down to his final submitted squad on June 7.

 There has also been fury – and mockery – over the official sticker album featuring Topps Euro 2024 stickers after Uefa’s decision two years ago to dump Panini as trading card partner.
 Several England stars have been omitted from this summer’s album but Wales players do feature, despite not qualifying.